 Body sensing.
 I also use another technique TH taught us: body sensing.
 This is a meditation-like technique of focusing all my attention on the feelings and sensations in my body.
 If I ask a question while body sensing, I get a response that's rich and nuanced, not a mere yes or no. Body sensing answers can be bewilderingly complex.
 In situations where muscle testing's yes or no answers don't tell me enough, I work back and forth between muscle testing and body sensing.

 Declaration.
 Before I could begin surrendering to Leela, my own internal authority, I had to declare my independence from all external authorities: teachers, systems, books.
 I especially needed to free myself from the shadow of TH's authority, which I still carried around like a mental curse, decades after I set myself free of him physically.
-Once I did that I could begin contacting my own inner authority via muscle testing or body sensing.
-I couldn't do either as long as I felt I owed allegiance to any kind of external authority.
+Once I did that I could begin contacting my own internal authority via muscle testing or body sensing.
+I couldn't do either as long as I felt I owed any kind of external authority my allegiance.
+In 2006 I was finally able to begin real work on making progress with love, and in 2008 I took my first big step: leaving my failed marriage.